grnet/grnet-eid-proxy/website/docs/about/about.md

 slug: /
 ---

-The GRNET eID Proxy service is a deployment of the Service Provider plugin presented in Chapter 3.
-As described in the previous Section, the proxy service will be used to enable authenticated access to the AcademicID  service through the eIDAS network.
+The GRNET eID Proxy service is a service that will be used to enable authenticated access to the AcademicID  service through the eIDAS network.
 There are three instances of the GRNET eID Proxy:

 1. **Production** – Connected with the production instance of the Greek eIDAS Node which, in turn, is connected to a number of production eIDAS Nodes of other Member States.
 This allows eIDAS cross-border authentication using natural/legal person account credentials.